bcmk/siren/README.md

 [![Build Status](https://travis-ci.org/bcmk/siren.png)](https://travis-ci.org/bcmk/siren)
 [![GoReportCard](http://goreportcard.com/badge/bcmk/siren)](http://goreportcard.com/report/bcmk/siren)

-This is the Telegram bot notifying you whenever BongaCams, Chaturbate, Stripchat, xHamster Live, LiveJasmin, and CamSoda models are online.
+This is the Telegram bot notifying you whenever cam models are online.
-You just subscribe to your favorite webcam models with __/add__ command.
+You subscribe to your favorite webcam models with __/add__ command.
-Then you receive a notification whenever they are online.
+We notify you whenever they start broadcasting.
 The bot queries models statuses every minute.

 Installation